cevatkerim/okey-51-tracker/README.md

 # Okey51 Score Tracker

-A modern, responsive web application for tracking scores in Okey51 games.
-Built with React, TypeScript, and Tailwind CSS.
+A responsive web application for tracking scores in Okey 51 games.
+Built with React, TypeScript, and shadcn/ui.

 ## Features